US Direct Loans

 How to start your application

-2. Complete your FAFSA (Free Application for Federal Student Aid).
+2. Complete your FAFSA (Free Application for Federal Student Aid) on the Federal Student Aid website.
 Specify the Federal School Code for the University of Essex: G08687.

-If you need advice on completing your FAFSA, MPN or credit check, contact the applicant services team on US (800) 557-7394.
+If you need advice on completing your FAFSA contact the applicant services team on US (800) 557-7394.

-After you've contacted us in step 6 above, we'll check that you're listed on the US Direct Loans system against the Essex school code and check your eligibility for funding.
+After you've completed your FAFSA, we should receive your Institutional Student Information Record (ISIR), which is the information required for us to assess your loan entitlement.
 We'll then produce a Cost of Attendance (COA) for your studies.
 This lists your likely expenses for the year and includes:

 • Tuition Fees